AbdulHadi806/zeroshq/readme.md

+Here’s your updated README with detailed steps for cloning the repository:

+---

 # README: Setting Up a Python Virtual Environment and Running the Script

-This guide will walk you through the process of downloading a Python file, setting up a virtual environment (venv), installing dependencies, and running the script.
+This guide will walk you through the process of cloning the repository, setting up a virtual environment (venv), installing dependencies, and running the script.

 ---